Codetoil/LitLaunch-Source/README.md

 # TPS Mod Source
 This is the source to the TPS Mod.
-This is currently only the dev source, sorry!
-Once the new update is released, I may be able to have a special branch for non-dev.
-That's for later though! (or I may put it as a release if that includes the code.)
+This is the source to the v1.x line of tpsmod.

 ## Installing development enviorment
 ### OUTDATED